dotnet/runtime/docs/workflow/testing/using-corerun.md

 corerun HelloWorld.dll
 ```

 On non-Windows platforms, setting environment variables is different but the logic is identical.
-For example, on Linux use `/usr/share` for `%Program Files%`.
+For example, on macOS use `/usr/local/share` for `%Program Files%`.

 The `%CoreCLR%` represents the base of your dotnet/runtime repository.
-The first line puts the build output directory (your OS, architecture, and buildType
+The first line puts the build output directory
-may be different) and thus the `corerun` binary on your path.
+(your OS, architecture, and buildType may be different) and thus the `corerun` binary on your path.
-The second line tells `corerun` where to find class library assemblies, in this case we tell it
+The second line tells `corerun` where to find class library assemblies, in this case we tell it to find them where
-to find them where the installation of `dotnet` placed its copy.
-Note the version number in the path above may change depending on what is currently installed on your system.
+the installation of `dotnet` placed its copy.
+Note the version number in the path above may change depending on what
+is currently installed on your system.

 Thus when you run `corerun HelloWorld.dll`, `corerun` knows where to get the assemblies it needs.
-Notice that once you set up the path and the `CORE_LIBRARIES` environment, after a rebuild you can simply use `corerun` to run your
+Notice that once you set the path and `CORE_LIBRARIES` environment variable, after a rebuild you can simply use
-application &ndash; you don't have to move any binaries around.
+`corerun` to run your application &ndash; you don't have to move any binaries around.

 ## Using `corerun` to Execute a Published Application